Read this quick article to learn how you can play Codenames in Kumospace.

 To add Codenames to your Kumospace:

-- Open your Edit tab and scroll down to the Activities drop-down
+- Open your Edit menu and scroll down to the Activities drop-down, where you will find the object Codenames.

-- Drag and drop the Word Guess board game anywhere in your Kumospace
+- Click to highlight the Word Guess board game, then click anywhere in your Kumospace to place it.

-Make sure the edit menu is closed, and then click on the Word Guess board game to get started.
+- Close the Edit menu, then click on the Codenames board game to get started.

 The honor code for Codenames in Kumospace